Browser does not support script.

 NOTE: do not fall foul of the difference between sea time and yacht service when going for a superior qualification (described later on).

-The yacht engineering skills test is carried out in our engineering workshop and is normally completed in less than five days.
+The engineering skills test is carried out in our engineering workshop and is normally completed in less than five days.
 It gives you the opportunity to demonstrate your fitting skills.
 There will be instructors in the workshop to give you guidance; they are not supposed to give you any tuition.

 Before attempting the test you should be able to complete the following tasks: